inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 | ss_refs      | 802,676            |
 | incite_refs  | 610,618            |

-The first thing that jumps out is the fact that, across the board, Semantic Scholar has 17% more citations and 23% more references than The Lens, which in turn has more than Inciteful.
+The first thing that jumps out is the fact that Semantic Scholar has 17% more citations and 23% more references than The Lens, which in turn has more than Inciteful.
 This second point is particularly interesting because that means that The Lens is not just mirroring the citation data that it gets from MAG like it seems to be doing for paper data.
 It's actually enriching it from other sources.
-Semantic Scholar is clearly doing the same thing.
+Semantic Scholar is enriching the data as well.

 Digging into the actual comparison between The Lens and Semantic Scholar: